mararizasentis/BBR/README.md

 # NOBLE-ROT algorithm
-The NOBLE-ROT algorithm is an open-source standard workflow based on phenological parameters for automatic *Botrytis cinerea* detection in vineyards.
+The NOBLE-ROT algorithm is an open-source standard workflow based on phenological parameters for automatic *Botrytis cinerea* detection in vineyards using UAV images.

 ## How to run the code?